| News & Infoclick

 to work with different types of music," he said.
 "But

 my reputation has been mostly in the area of acoustic music."
+He has spent more than 30 years building that reputation.

 After his days in the high school audio-visual club, McElroy